HaugrNet/eds/README.md

    requires that the Circle is being used, as a re-key operation requires access to the existing key.

-CWS 1.1 is not yet having a release date - but it
+CWS 1.1 is not yet having a release date - but as the current feature list is rather short, it should not take long before it is being released.

 Besides these features and others which may be requested, the plan is to make at first a simple command line tool to use the CWS with.
 This tool can be used